-Lesson 7 introduces students to the concept of masks and teaches them to create masks in After Effects using the Pen tool.
+Lesson 7 introduces students to the concept of masks.
+They learn to create masks in After Effects using the Pen tool.
 Students can also use Illustrator to help them create and use masks in After Effects.

-Enhance animation
+Enhancing animation

-In a video production workflow, Illustrator CS3 has much more to offer than a role as a specialized application for still graphics.
-The pen tool and Bezier paths that are fundamental to drawing in Illustrator CS3 are also used in video production applications to control motion paths and timelines.
-You can use Illustrator CS3 paths not just as source graphics, but also as motion paths in After Effects.
-You can also use the warping, blending, and layer features in Illustrator CS3 to prepare shapes for morphing and tweening.
+In a video production workflow, Illustrator CS6 has much more to offer than a role as a specialized application for still graphics.
+The pen tool and Bezier paths that are fundamental to drawing in Illustrator CS6 are also used in video production applications to control motion paths and timelines.
+You can use Illustrator paths not just as source graphics, but also as motion paths in After Effects.
+You can also use the warping, blending, and layer features in Illustrator CS6 to prepare shapes for morphing and tweening.

-Create motion paths in Illustrator CS3
+Creating motion paths in Illustrator CS6

-The path-drawing features in Illustrator CS3 are wellsuited to any task that involves drawing a path.
-Motion graphics typically depend on motion paths, and you can draw motion paths more quickly and precisely in Illustrator CS3 than you can in After Effects.
+The path-drawing features in Illustrator CS6 are well-suited to any task that involves drawing a path.
+Motion graphics typically depend on motion paths, and you can draw motion paths more quickly and precisely in Illustrator CS6 than you can in After Effects.

 In After Effects, you create a motion path by animating the Position property and setting a different position for each keyframe.
 You then refine the path by dragging handles on the path.
-This method works well for freeform paths, but it can be time-consuming to edit a motion path into a regular shape such as a perfect circle.
-Instead of building a motion path from two original points as in After Effects, you can draw a path in Illustrator CS3 using the tool that most efficiently creates the shape you want.
+This method works well for freeform paths, but it can be time-consuming to edit a motion path into a regular shape, such as a perfect circle.
+Instead of building a motion path from two original points, in Illustrator, you can draw a path using the tool that most efficiently creates the shape you want.

-For example, let's look at animating a layer along a perfect semicircular arc.
+For example, consider animating a layer along a perfect semicircular arc.
 In After Effects, you establish the layer position at the beginning and ending keyframes, and then drag control handles to form the arc; it isn't easy to form a perfect semicircle in this way.
 And while it's possible to animate along an arc using a mathematical expression, not every motion graphics designer is a mathematician.
-For a quick alternative, draw the shape you want in Illustrator CS3 and copy and paste it into After Effects.
+For a quick alternative, draw the shape you want in Illustrator and copy and paste it into After Effects.

-To create an arc in Illustrator CS3 and use the arc as a motion path in After Effects:
+To create an arc in Illustrator CS6 and use the arc as a motion path in After Effects:

-1. In Illustrator CS3, draw the arc you need using the Arc tool or by cutting an ellipse with the Scissors or Knife tools.

-2. Use the Selection or Direct Selection tool to select the remaining part of the arc, and choose Edit > Copy.

-3. Switch to After Effects.

-4. In the Timeline panel, select the layer you want to animate.
+- 1 In Illustrator CS6, draw the arc you need using the Arc tool or by cutting an ellipse with the Scissors or Knife tools. - 2 Use the Selection or Direct Selection tool to select the remaining part of the arc, and choose Edit > Copy. - 3 Switch to After Effects. - 4 In the Timeline panel, select the layer you want to animate.

-5. Press P to reveal the Position property, and click the Position property name to highlight it.

-6. In the Timeline panel, set the current-time indicator to the time where you want motion to start.

-7. Choose Edit > Paste.
+- 5 Press P to reveal the Position property, and click the Position property name to highlight it. - 6 In the Timeline panel, set the current-time indicator to the time where you want motion to start. - 7 Choose Edit > Paste.
 The path becomes a motion path, and After Effects adds start and end keyframes to the layer in the Timeline panel.
 (If a motion path was already present, pasting a path replaces the previous motion path.)
-To change the duration of the animation, drag either keyframe.

-8. Preview and edit the composition as needed.
+To change the duration of the animation, drag either keyframe. - 8 Preview and edit the composition as needed